Werner0/antimicrobial_peptides/README.md

 bash end_to_end.sh [nucleotides.fasta|.fna]
 ```

-More example genomes are available in ./source_files/genomes/
+Example genomes are available in ./source_files/genomes/

 # OUTPUT
 + HTML and CSV reports with summary statistics of batches and intermediary files: